arkovia/acts/constitution-act.md

 All parts of this constitution and it's protected acts are subject to change through amendment unless explicitly stated in the document.

 #### Segment 2: Amendment Process
-The process to amend the constitution is as follows:
+The process to amend the constitution or any of it's protected acts is as follows:

+1. A change is proposed.
+2. Voting takes place for a minimum of one week, and a maximum 6 months before the result is hardened.
-1. A proposed change, where at least `20%` of the national population participates with an approval of at least `50% + 1`.
+2. The proposed change must attain atleast `25%+` of the voting population **plus** approval of atleast `50%+`.
-2. There must not be more than 2 current active changes.
-If there are more than 2 active changes, a queue will be formed, in the order of highest approval.
-3. Active changes must undergo a national compulsory vote, where `50% + 1` of the population must approve.
-4. The active change becomes an accepted change and is implemented into the constitution.
+3. If the proposed change meets this criteria at any time, it becomes an accepted change and is implemented.

-#### Segment 3: Genesis Council Amendments
-The Genesis Council can enact instant emergency changes to the constitution by Council Vote to protect the sovereignty and stability of the country, but should generally abstain from doing so.
-The amendments from the Genesis Council must be approved by `75% + 1` of its members.
+Voting may continue up to `100%`, with the anti-flicker system enabled, explained further below.

 ## Part 2: National Profile
 ### Section 1: General